Passing matric with an exemption? Studying online is the way to go

 The 2020 matric results are due in February, but the future remains uncertain even for those who gain a bachelor’s pass, or university exemption, as SA’s legacy tertiary education system cannot accommodate every qualified matriculant — a situation compounded by Covid-19 lockdown regulations.

 Only a shift to online learning will open more doors for matriculants, says Stadio Higher Education chief academic officer Divya Singh.
-“Best-practice blended learning – a mix of online and in-person learning – is a winner all round.
-It allows more students to study, and do so more cost-effectively.”
+“Best-practice blended learning, which is a mix of online and in-person learning, is a winner all round.
+It allows more students to study, and do so more cost effectively, from where they need to be.”

 In 2020, four private SA higher-education institutions — Southern Business School, Embury, Lisof and Prestige Academy — were consolidated into Stadio to offer both contact and distance learning across several faculties and campuses.

-Classes are taught both online and in-person to let students qualify in ways that suit them from wherever they are based.
-There's a straightforward online admissions process without application fees, and places are available right up until a course starts.
+Classes are taught both online and in person to let students qualify in ways that suit them from wherever they are based.
+There is a straightforward online admissions process without application fees, and places are available right up until a course starts.

 And while only 10 of SA’s 26 public universities could complete the 2020 academic year in time due to coronavirus-related delays, Stadio wrapped up its academic year in November 2020 – an achievement matched only by the universities of Johannesburg and Pretoria.